DivyanshTamrakar/Do-you-know-me-/Readme.md

  # First CLI app Quiz made in Live Class with Tanay Pratap

-Hello guys, This is my first CLI app.
+This is my First CLI app in Node.js.
+This quiz asks some questions about me.